karenngomes/expensify-app/README.md

 # expensify-app
-A expense maganer app with react
+A expense manager app with react